hashgraph/hedera-services/platform-sdk/docs/proposals/inlinePces/inlinePcesProposal.md

 # Goal

 It is currently possible for nodes to forget about self events when they restart.
-If such a forgotten self event is preserved by another node, then it becomes possible for an honest node to create create branching events.
+If such a forgotten self event is preserved by another node, then it becomes possible for an honest node to create branching events.

 # Proposal